 The tteokbokki enjoyed today became popular only after the Korean War.
-This version of the dish is much spicer as it uses gochujang (fermented spicy chilli pepper paste).
+This version of the dish is much spicier as it uses gochujang (fermented spicy chili pepper paste).
 Other ingredients often added include fish cakes, eggs, sundae (Korean blood sausage), mandu (Korean dumplings), ramyeon (ramen) noodles, and even cheese.

 Today, demand of tteokbokki is higher than ever.
 The dish has spread from street vendors to many restaurants and businesses across Korea.
 The Korean government hopes that in the near future the popularity of the dish will spread internationally.

 One of the most popular places in Seoul to try tteokbokki is at Tongin Market.